 Best 4 Day Workout Split: Upper Lower & Strength (Lean Muscle Secret)

-A 4 day workout split collage has four different images where the top left is a man performing dumbbell curls with a towel draped over his neck, the top right is a man in blue shoes at the bottom of a squat, the bottom left has a couple doing plans while wearing a mask, and the bottom right a fit woman is doing bilateral waves with a rope.
+A collage of a four-day workout split consists of four different images: the top left shows a man performing dumbbell curls with a towel draped over his neck, the top right features a man in blue shoes performing a squat, the bottom left displays a couple doing planks while wearing masks, and the bottom right depicts a fit woman doing bilateral waves with a rope.

 Can You Build Muscle Working Out 4 Times a Week?